Understanding Your Class Schedule

 CLASSES YOU GOT BUT DID NOT ASK FOR

 You may be registered for a class that was not on your registration survey.
-We only would have added a course that counts toward an academic major interest or general education requirement.
+We only would have added a course that counts toward an academic major interest or Anchor Plan requirement.
 More specifically, these reasons include:

-- General education requirements.
-We may have added a course that fulfills a general education requirement (e.g. Fine Arts, Cultural Heritage, Religion) that all students complete at Hope; this was typically done if you did not list very many course options on your registration survey or there were time conflicts or closed sections for some of your other requests.
+• Anchor Plan requirements.
+We may have added a course that fulfills an Anchor Plan requirement (e.g. Arts in Practice, Philosophical Perspectives, etc.) that all students complete at Hope; this was typically done if you did not list very many course options on your registration survey or there were time conflicts or closed sections for some of your other requests.

-More information about courses that may be listed on your schedule and what general education requirements they count for is listed at the bottom of this page.
+More information about courses that may be listed on your schedule and what Anchor Plan requirements they count for is listed at the bottom of this page.

 Pre-health professions

-You may have listed both general biology (Biol 105/107) and general chemistry (Chem 125/127) on your survey because you are interested in the health professions.
+Most students will be registered for both general biology (BIOL 105/107/107D) and general chemistry (Chem 125/125D/127) if their pre-health track recommended it.
 Occasionally based on high school GPA and ACT/SAT scores, we registered some students for either general biology or general chemistry, but not both.
-We have found that many students do better on the pre-health track when they take just one of the general science courses at a time.
+We have found that some students do better on the pre-health track when they take just one of the general science courses at a time.
 We want to help you make sure your first semester is successful.
 You will be able to take the other science class in your second year at Hope, though you can also contact us if you strongly prefer to be placed in both but were placed in one.

 We tried our best to make sure you have some open time during the lunch hour.
 However, some classes are only offered during this time.